eduMFA/eduMFA/doc/configuration/system_config.rst

 Do not use an authentication counter per token.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Usually privacyIDEA keeps track of how often a token is used for authentication and
+Usually eduMFA keeps track of how often a token is used for authentication and
 how often this authentication was successful.
 This is a per token counter.
 This information is written to the token database as a parameter of each token.

-This setting means that privacyIDEA does not track this information at all.
+This setting means that eduMFA does not track this information at all.

 Prepend the PIN in front of the OTP value.